 -

 Performance matters for alarms.
-An alarm that lags or crashes doesn't wake you up.
+An alarm that lags or crashes does not wake you up.
 Native performance means the app launches instantly and the alarm sounds immediately.

 struct ChallengeView: View {